hackerbay/Employee-Handbook/general/values/README.md

 **Transparent Payroll:** You know how much everyone makes including the founder.
 We have transparency not just in pay, but everywhere else too!
 We want to be as transparent as possible.

-**We've never fired anyone:** We believe in coaching people, not firing them.
-We're a family and you never fire your family off.
-You coach them.
-When we hire you.
-You're safe with us and you're employed for life, unless you make mistakes which are unforgiveable (For example: rarely work for long periods of time, sexually harass someone, etc).
-You can still resign and leave the company at any time you like, if you want.
-We prefer that you help us figure out the problems in the company and let's weed them out together!
-Stick with us for long and we promise it'll all be worth your time.

 **Learn on the job:** When we started this company, we had no idea how buisness world works.
 All we had was a vision on where we want to be, determination to learn, little patience, and a lot of perseverance.
 We learnt on the job and we expect you to do too.
 There will be many instances where you will have no idea how to do something.
 In that case - google is your best friend.
 Google things out.
 You'll be surprised on how much you can learn online.
 We've also cataloged few resources for you to learn on the job and have listed them out [here](/learn/README.md)

 **Fair Performace Review:** If you deserve a promotion.
 You will be promoted.
 Check [this document](/people-operations/performance-reivew/README.md) on things that we expect from you if we consider you to be promoted.